dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/environment-variables/agent-config.md

 ### Kubernetes agents

-To make environment variables to a full deployment with a Kubernetes agent, you'll need to modify and upgrade the Helm chart's `values.yaml`.
+To make environment variables available to a full deployment to a full deployment with a Kubernetes agent, you'll need to modify and upgrade the Helm chart's `values.yaml`.

 1. In `values.yaml`, add or locate the `workspace` value.